sissa-data-science/DADApy/docs/source/installation.rst

 ---------------------------

 This package is based on numpy, scipy, scikit-learn, and Cython.
-These can be easily installed using anaconda or pip.
+These dependencies can be easily installed using anaconda or pip.
 Alternatively, they will be automatically installed with the package.